LeidenUniversityLibrary/islandora_prepare_ingest/HOWTO.md

 ## Making a workflow

 When this module is installed, under Admin > Islandora there is an entry “Prepare Ingest”.
-Here you find two tabs:
-* “Generic workflows”: here you can define new (parts of) workflows, that can later be used as the base of an active workflow.
-These workflows are more general and can be reused for multiple data conversions and ingests.
-* “Active workflows”: this contains the workflows you can actually use to prepare an ingest for Islandora.
-The workflows listed here are specific for one data conversion and ingest.
+Here you will find a list of all workflows, a way to add a new workflow or import an existing, and delete, copy or export existing workflows.

-To make a new workflow, first go to the “Generic workflows” tab and click “Add New workflow”.
+To make a new workflow click “Add New workflow”.
 A screen is presented with fields for the name and description of the workflow.
-Because we are going to make a general workflow that can be reused and is not specific for a single data set, let the name and description reflect this.
+Because workflows can be reused and are not specific for a single data set, let the name and description reflect this.
-After saving this workflow, you can add steps to the workflow by choosing the step from the popup menu and clicking on “Add Step”.
+After saving the workflow, you can add steps to the workflow by choosing the step from the popup menu and clicking on “Add Step”.
 After adding a step to the workflow, the step must be configured.
 This can be done by filling out the fields.
 Use the “define constant” step for values that are not general in the workflow, so these values can be easily replaced.
 It is recommended (but not necessary) to define all constants at the beginning of your workflow.
+When the workflow is run for real output, the values of the constants can be changed.
 Make sure that for every key in every step all input items have a value for that key, otherwise use the filter items step (combined with the end filter step) to filter the items that do not have the key before the items in the list are given to the step that requires the key.
 Add additional steps until the workflow will manipulate the input data in such a way that it is suitable for ingest into Islandora.
 As the last step you should add a “validate” step to make sure your workflow generates a valid ingest directory.